In this article, you will learn:

 In this article, we'll answer the question 'what causes pink ring in toilet?', explain how these stains form, and share the most effective ways to remove and prevent them for good.

 What Causes Pink Stains?
-The Science Behind Pink Stains in Toilets and Bathtubs
+The Science Behind Pink Stains in Toilets, Bathtubs, & Showers

-If you're seeing what appear to be pink stains from water on your bathroom surfaces, it's actually not due to water quality issues, but rather the growth of a type of airborne bacteria known as Serratia marcescens.
+If you're seeing what appear to be pink bacteria in shower and on your other bathroom surfaces, it's actually not due to water quality issues, but rather the growth of a type of airborne bacteria known as Serratia marcescens.

 This bacteria is commonly found in moist environments, where it thrives on dust, soap residues, and phosphates—common elements in bathrooms.